 Deciding on a shipping method often comes down to balancing cost with care.
 While standard freight is a practical choice for many situations, white glove delivery becomes a smart investment when the stakes are high.
 It’s more than just a delivery service; it’s a crucial part of your project’s execution, especially when dealing with custom fixtures for a multi-store rollout.
 Think of it as a strategic tool to protect your investment, streamline installation, and ensure your new retail environment is set up for success from day one.
 In certain scenarios, the value it adds in terms of risk mitigation and efficiency far outweighs the additional cost.
 Let's look at a few situations where white glove service is the right call.

-For High-Value or Fragile Products
+When You're Shipping High-Value or Fragile Items

 When you’ve invested in custom-designed fixtures with unique materials or delicate components, the last thing you want is for them to arrive damaged.
 Standard shipping can be a gamble for items like glass displays, high-end millwork, or fixtures with integrated lighting.
 You need a delivery service that matches the quality of your fixtures.
 White glove delivery provides the specialized handling these pieces require, essentially giving you peace of mind that your valuable assets are protected from the factory to the sales floor.
 This careful handling minimizes the risk of costly replacements and frustrating project delays that can derail a store opening or renovation.